-Deferred tax assets amounting to approximately RMB1,630,000 and approximately RMB1,236,000 were not recognised as at 31 December 2017 and 2016 respectively.
+Deferred tax assets amounting to approximately RMB801,000 (2017: RMB1,630,000) were not recognised as at 31 December 2018.
 Deferred tax assets have not been recognised in respect of these losses as they have arisen in subsidiaries that have been loss-making for some time and it is not considered probable that taxable profits will be available against which the tax losses can be utilised.